-19: Tunnel
+17: Tunnel

 Tunneling allows serial devices to communicate over a network without being aware of the devices that establish the network connection between them.
 The Tunnel settings allow you to configure how the serial network tunneling operates.
-Tunneling is available on serial lines.
-The connections on one serial line are separate from those on another serial port.
+Tunneling is available on the serial line.